amenadiel/google-maps-documentation/docs/Autocomplete.md

 google.maps.places.Autocomplete class

-A service to provide Place predictions based on a user's text input.
+A widget that provides Place predictions based on a user's text input.
 It attaches to an input element of type text, and listens for text entry in that field.
 The list of predictions is presented as a drop-down list, and is updated as text is entered.

 This class extends [MVCObject](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/MVCObject.md).